pineapple-bois/Michelin_App_Development/README.md

 #### Key Features:
 1. **Search by Location:**
-   - Users can input a city or location in France to find the corresponding Region and Department
+   - Users can input location in France to find the corresponding Region and Department if that location exists in the Michelin Guide.
+   - The entered location will be matched by the [LocationMatcher](utils/locationMatcher.py) class which disregards accents, punctuation and capitalisation.

 2. **Michelin Rating Filter:**
-   - Users can filter restaurants by their Michelin rating (1, 2, 3 stars, and Bib Gourmand).
+   - Users can filter restaurants by Michelin rating (1, 2, 3 stars, and Bib Gourmand).
 When a department is selected, available star categories are shown, allowing users to refine the results displayed on the map.

 3. **Detailed Restaurant Information:**
    - By clicking on a restaurant marker on the map, users can see detailed information about that restaurant, including its name, address, cuisine, and website.